-Typical offer Minimum Offer A Levels: 2xD grades one of which to be in a 1xE grade in a relevant A Levels. relevant subject subject BTEC/City and Guilds L3 Diploma or Extended Diploma: MP, MPP grade in relevant subjects PP, PPP grade or a Subsidiary Diploma with an P grade in relevant subjects T-Level entry T-level qualifications are acceptable in a relevant subject.
+Typical offer Minimum Offer A Levels: 2xD grades one of which to be in a relevant subject 1xE grade in a relevant subject BTEC/City and Guilds L3 Diploma or Extended Diploma: MP, MPP grade in relevant subjects PP, PPP grade or a Subsidiary Diploma with an P grade in relevant subjects T-Level entry T-level qualifications are acceptable in a relevant subject.
 T-level qualifications are acceptable in a relevant subject.
-Access to HE Diploma: Overall pass with 60 credits, with 24 credits to be at a Merit grade in a relevant subject Overall pass with 60 credits in a relevant subject International qualifications: International qualifications will be assessed against these criteria IELTS criteria IELTS 6.0 with no less than 5.5 in any component.
-Maths/English Learners will be required to have a g rade 4 or above in Maths Mature applicants: Leeds City College welcomes applications from mature applicants who may not have met the academic criteria, but who can demonstrate a wealth of experience in their chosen field.
-Candidates in this category otherwise are likely to be interviewed to assess their suitability for the course and may be asked to provide a portfolio of evidence to support their application.
-21 years and over at the start of the course RPL claims: The course structure actively supports claims for Recognition of Prior Certified Learning (RPCL) or Recognition of Prior Experiential Learning (RPEL) Interview A successful interview is required.
-References: An appropriate reference required e Education Group reference. ither UCAS or internal Luminate
+Access to HE Diploma: Overall pass with 60 credits, with 24 credits to be at a Merit grade in a relevant subject Overall pass with 60 credits in a relevant subject International qualifications: International qualifications will be as sessed against these criteria IELTS criteria IELTS 6.0 with no less than 5.5 in any component.
+Maths/English Learners will be required to have a grade 4 or above in Maths Mature applicants: Leeds City College welcomes applications from mature applicants who may not have met the academic criteria, but who can demonstrate a wealth of experience in their chosen field.
+Candidates in this category an otherwise are likely to be interviewed to assess their suitability for the course and may be asked to provide a portfolio of evidence to support their application.
+21 years and over at the start of the course RPL claims: The course structure actively suppor Certified Learning (RPCL) or Recognit (RPEL) ts claims for Recognition of Prior Interview A successful interview is required.
+References: An appropriate reference required either UCAS or internal Luminate Education Group reference.